bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 "Oh, no - I don't think you do" the male voice interjected.
 He sounded closer to Adrex without Adrex actually able to see him.
-A new set of bands snapped all around his mouth, and trapped the gas in his mouth and lounges.
+A new set of bands snapped all around his mouth and trapped the gas in his mouth and lounges.

 It hurt.
 A lot.